 The new functionality that B550 now brings to the mainstream (that X570 first brought to enthusiasts last year), most notably PCIe 4.0 support that allows for PCIe 4.0 SSDs and GPUs to run at their intended maximum speed, isn't likely to be important to you as a gamer or creator.
 To be more blunt, PCIe 4.0 is essentially completely irrelevant for the majority of people.
 My opinion on this applies even if you're assembling a relatively powerful, high-performance gaming and/or work PC, and even if you desire your system to be "future proof" for years to come.

 Don't get me wrong; barring human-destroying AI, tech advancements should be celebrated as always (let's hope Elon and Co. navigate those waters with seriously next-gen shrewdness and tact).
 But not all advancements are created equal, no matter what the marketing or a popular YouTuber might say.
-The crux of the B450 vs B550 matter, at least right now in mid 2020, is as follows in my humble opinion:
+The crux of the B450 vs B550 matter, at least right now, is as follows in my humble opinion:

 The current prices of B550 motherboards makes them tough to recommend over B450 if you're seeking maximum return on investment for a budget or mid-range gaming PC.